The Increased Demand for Low-Rise Suburban Office Buildings (Orange County)

 However, many recognize that the work from home model is not for everyone.
 A study conducted by Business Insider revealed that working from home can come with its pitfalls.
 Employees report increased feelings of loneliness and isolation, problems with time management, and digital miscommunication difficulties, to name a few.

 Therefore, companies are providing alternatives for those who want to return to a traditional office space.
 However, instead of remaining in highly competitive areas, they are moving to more suburban communities.
-Here are the main reasons why:
+Here is one of the major reasons why:

 Lower Lease Rates

 The most apparent perk of moving to a suburban community is that employers pay lower rents for larger spaces.
 Before the pandemic, Orange County office space was most competitive in the South Coast Metro area.
 Since the pandemic hit, this area has seen limited movement in rental rates.
-However, the average asking rate in the surrounding regions has declined by approximately 0.3%.
+However, the average asking rate in the surrounding regions has declined.
 In addition to reduced rents, landlords in these markets have also improved their offered concession packages.

 Companies Moving Closer to Employees